jpda/jpda.github.io/_posts/2019-11-10-automating-aks-kubectl-with-service-principals.md

 ## Service Principals

 So what should we use?
 Azure AD offers Service Principals - these are effectively 'service accounts,' but we have far more control over both the scope of privileges &amp; access granted to the principal, in addition to being able to tightly control both credential and lifecycle.
 For example - Azure AD SPs can use passwords _or_ certificates for authentication.
 An organization with a centrally-managed certificate authority can rotate certificates on a schedule, keeping credentials entirely available yet out of the hands of developers.
 Beyond that, Managed Service Identity offers managed service principals tied to a resource (very much like managed service accounts from AD) where credentials are completely managed by Azure, but the service principal can be assigned permissions &amp; rights just like any other principal.

+If you're using an rbac-enabled AKS cluster, take a look [here](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac) instead.

 In our specific scenario, let's look at how we can create a service principal for use with Azure Kubernetes Service &amp; kubectl.